dev-juju/entain/COMMENTS.md

 ![Movies State Machine](./web/public/movies-state.png)

+You can also see unit tests for the `Movies` state machine in the [state.test.ts](web/src/app/movies/state.test.ts) file.
+The tests are far from exhaustive, but you get the idea.

 ## NOTES
 In addition to using `Nextjs` on the frontend, I also used [Nest.js](https://nestjs.com/) on the backend and prefer [Docker](https://www.docker.com/).
 For these reasons, deploying all modules on AWS seemed like the best option as opposed to deploying the Web module on GitHub Pages.